MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/authentication.md

 > [!NOTE]
 > The Azure Active Directory service endpoint changes when running in national clouds.
+> To change the endpoint that will be used, set an environment variable `AadAuthorityUri` to the required URI.

-For more details please see the [authentication overview](../../management/access-control/index.md) and [guide to Azure Active Directory authentication](../../management/access-control/how-to-authenticate-with-aad.md).
+For more informaton, see the [authentication overview](../../management/access-control/index.md) and [guide to Azure Active Directory authentication](../../management/access-control/how-to-authenticate-with-aad.md).